GRANTEE COMMUNICATIONS TOOLKIT

 Here are some suggestions for those that are novice in social media or looking for some inspiration:

-• Post sample: “We are excited to share our grant award from the Community Foundation of NCW for [purpose].”
+- Post sample: “We are excited to share our [name of grant] award from the Community Foundation of NCW for [purpose].”
 Share how this award will impact your community, or what people can look forward to seeing as it is implemented.
 Try to use a conversational voice, as if you’re sharing with a friend.

 Be sure to tag the Community Foundation of NCW when making your posts so that we can share it as well.
 Type “@communityfoundationncw” and it will pop up in your post.